matrix-org/matrix-spec/content/client-server-api/modules/push.md

 #### Server behaviour

-When receiving a new event homeservers process push rules for all other local users in the room, this may result in:
+When receiving a new event homeservers process push rules for each of the local users in the room (excluding the sender).
+This may result in:

-* Generating a new number of unread notifications for the user;
+* Generating a new number of unread notifications for the user.
 * Making a request to the configured push gateway.

 The updated notification count from a new event MUST appear in the same `/sync`